-In Chihuahua, CREST is working with local partners on a two-year project funded by the Christensen Foundation, which is designed to protect bio-cultural diversity in the Sierra Tarahumara around Creel and the Copper Canyon (Divisadero).
+In Chihuahua, CREST is working with local partners on a four-year project funded by the Christensen Foundation, which is designed to protect bio-cultural diversity in the Sierra Tarahumara around Creel and the Copper Canyon (Divisadero).
 Thriving authentic indigenous tourism will increase revenue and jobs and offer an incentive to the Rarámuri people to preserve their lands, wildlife, and customs.

 The newest CREST documentary shows that the Caribbean is more than traditional large resort and cruise tourism.
 Through the power of the good example, this 45-minute film includes portraits of tourism businesses in Jamaica, Dominican Republic, Aruba, and Grenada that are practicing environmental stewardship and generating social and economic benefits for the destinations.
 Filmed by Jamaican filmmaker Esther Figueroa and edited and co-produced by Richard Krantz and Pilot Productions, the film was released in April 2016.
 Please let us know if you are interested in scheduling a viewing.